Super Eagles Get Massive World Cup Boost From FIFA Ahead of Playoff vs Gabon

 Nigeria’s World Cup hopes in danger as Super Eagles receive serious warning

-FIFA release ranking ahead of playoffs
+FIFA release rankings ahead of WC playoffs

-The inter-confederation play-offs, scheduled for March 2026 in Mexico, will feature six teams from around the world, one each from Africa, Asia, South America, and Oceania, alongside two from North and Central America.
+The inter-confederation play-offs, scheduled for March 2026 in Mexico, will feature six teams from around the world, one each from Africa, Asia, South America, and Oceania, alongside two more from North America and Central America.

 Read also